NottherealIllest/Latitude.sh-post/avalanhe/avax-copy.md

 <img src="https://i.imgur.com/uKcNdBZ.png"  width="600">

 ### Verify your Latitude.sh account.
-Now that your account is set up, you need to provide some information to verify it.
+Now that your account is set up, you need to provide some information to verify it. <br>
 Please click the verify account button to get started.
   <img src="https://i.imgur.com/uKDiVQq.png"  width="600">